FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Failed Payment Rate = Failed Charges / Total Charges × 100

-Understanding the billing lifecycle isn’t optional.
+Understanding the recurring billing lifecycle isn’t optional.
 It’s the difference between clean revenue data and a dashboard full of noise.

 What Is Recurring Billing?

 This is what separates SaaS from one-time software sales.
 Instead of selling a license for €500, you charge €49/month indefinitely.
-The business model depends entirely on the reliability of that automated billing cycle.
+The business model depends entirely on the reliability of that automated recurring billing cycle.

 The critical point: recurring billing is infrastructure, not just a payment.
 It involves invoice generation, payment method validation, tax calculation, proration for plan changes, and retry logic for failures.
 Get any of these wrong and your revenue numbers become unreliable.